The World Around Us

 We are also very fortunate to have our outdoor learning area, 'Big Bear Wood', which we can use for many of our WAU lessons and also for lessons to enhance all curriculum areas.

 Finding out More

-Take time to look at them and I hope you and your child enjoys learning new fun facts.
+Take time to look at the topics and I hope you and your child enjoy learning new fun facts.

 In Comber Primary our Eco Council work hard on topics to help our school, local community and the environment.
 Check out our Eco Zone to see what we have been getting up to and what we plan to do this year.